Their stories could not be more different – except for an illness that brings them together.

 Mr Vidiri, 38, suffers from nephritis, a disease that affects the kidneys' blood filter.
 He has been waiting for a kidney transplant since 2001.

 Mr Vidiri realised his life expectancy would reduce drastically if he didn't receive a transplant.
-But to date, unlike his friend Mr Lomu, no donor has been found.
+But to date, unlike his friend Mr Lomu, no donors have been found.

 Meanwhile he has been raising awareness about kidney disease with the Auckland Kidney Society and Kidney Kids – a parent-driven organisation set up to meet the needs of children, and the families of children, who have kidney disorders.